 Summer camp was intended to connect families together during quarantine, yet somehow she didn’t need any adult help.

 All of the recipes were clearly designed for kids, so it was really easy to follow along and learn the skills along the way.

 I also did the lessons on Zoom with a friend, so if we had any problems we worked through them together.

 I wanted to give this gift to more kids and families, especially as school started gearing up with so many going virtual and trying homeschool for the first time.

-I organized the same videos Rachel benefited from, put stovetop safety earlier in the sequence, and took out sharp knives because they make parents nervous. 😉
+I organized the same videos in the Original eCourse that Rachel benefited from, put stovetop safety earlier in the sequence, and took out sharp knives because they make parents nervous. 😉

 I rewrote every lesson plan to speak directly to the kids.

 No offense, parents, but we’re leaving you out here.

 Then I added a few new lessons on presentation skills to help your kids gain yet another valuable life skill.

 With just 10-20 minutes on a computer per lesson, your kids will spend time working with their hands and being creative, and you’ll get to eat delicious, nourishing food.